qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. note::

- Point displacement and cluster renderers do not alter feature geometry, meaning that points are not moved from their position.
+ Point Cluster renderer does not alter feature geometry, meaning that points are not moved from their position.
 They are still located at their initial place.
 Changes are only visual, for rendering purpose.

 .. index::
    single: Symbology; Inverted polygon renderer